dbaumgarten/FToDTF/README.md

 fasttext train
 ```
 in your console.
+This will run the training and will periodically store checkpoints of the current model into the ./log folder.
 After you have trained for some time you can try out the trained word-vectors:
 ```
-fasttext infer similarity the quick brown fox
+fasttext infer similarity i you one two
 ```
-This will calculate and print the similarity between the words the, quick, brown and fox.
+This will load the latest model stored in ./log and use it to calculate and print the similarity between the words i you one two.
+If everything works out, "I" should be similar to "you" and "one" should be similar to "two", while all other combinations should be relatively un-similar.

 ## Docker
 This application is also available as pre-built docker-image (https://hub.docker.com/r/dbaumgarten/ftodtf/)